seigot/tools/explain/README_agent.md

       - In-car commerce agents like SoundHound AI
   - and also, AI Agent performance customization methods are important, like conversation optimization for conversational AI agents.

-In addition, we'd like to clarify the AI models, like LLMs and SLMs, running on embedded systems and work together with AI agents.
+In addition, we'd like to clarify the AI models for embedded systems, work together with AI agents like SLMs(Small Language Models).

 ### ■ Slide 3 (Research Items)